oguzliv/Add_Player_Into_Event/README.md

       </ol>
     </ol>
   <li>Query the final user table with the group id in which user recently joined</li>
-  <li>Return group id and the user id's in json format, which is the result of the our final query</li>
+  <li>Return group id and the user id's in json format, which is the result of the our final query, response of our request.</li>
 </ol>

 <h1> Further developemnts</h1>